 Almost everything.
 Steiner is not easy to read or comprehend.
 Different Waldorf teachers have differing interpretations of his work, and their levels of comprehension may differ greatly.
 This can lead to vehement, angry debates and even feuds.
 (The "politics" that divide Waldorf teachers are often internal, for the most part: They reflect differing views among the faculty on how a school should be run, who should be in charge, and how to organize various events such as seasonal festivals.)

 Beyond that, as Anthroposophists, Waldorf teachers think they can rely on their own intuition, clairvoyance, and dreams to decide what to think and do.
 This obviously opens a Pandora's box of conflicting opinions.
 Thus, one teacher may decide, on the basis of a dream, that the student John Smith is phlegmatic and not yet well incarnated.
 Another teacher may draw very different conclusions about the same boy, based on a horoscope or just on a "feeling."
 And there is no sensible way for the teachers to discuss these matters, since they are all working out of a profoundly irrational set of concepts.

 Bear in mind, too, that true believers of any faith often wind up at each others' throats.
 Think of Sunnis and Shiites in Iraq, or Protestants and Catholics in Ireland.
-True believers are passionate about their beliefs, and they usually reject the very thought of any compromise.
+True believers are passionate about their beliefs, and they usually reject the very thought of compromise.